Visual Studio IntelliCode gets whole-line code completions, dynamic refactoring detection

 “So the result is that as you’re coding Python, it actually feels more like the editing experience that you might get from a statically typed programming language — without actually having to make Python statically typed.
 And so as you type, you get statement completion for APIs and you can get argument completion that’s based on the context of the code that you’ve written thus far.”

-Visual Studio’s refactoring functionality is also getting better with dynamic refactoring detection.
-The new IntelliCode option now lets you save the suggestion for later.
-“We will be able to extract that out into a into a PR that you could accept at a later time.
-This allows you to essentially shelf that refactoring so that you can come back to it as a pull request later.”
-In other words, this is the latest way that Microsoft is integrating GitHub further into its stack.
+Visual Studio’s refactoring functionality is also getting better, with dynamic refactoring detection.
+The new IntelliCode option now lets you save suggestions for later.
+“We will be able to extract that out into a PR that you could accept at a later time.
+This allows you to essentially shelve that refactoring so that you can come back to it as a pull request later.”
+In other words, this is Microsoft’s latest move to integrate GitHub further into its stack.